 Duplicate or slightly modified content present on the same website can drop your ranking in search engine positions.

 10. Page Loading Speed (HTML)

-Web crawler (also known as spiders) can estimate (and measure) your site speed based on page code and content size.
+Web crawlers (also known as spiders) can estimate (and measure) your site’s speed based on page code and content size.
 Slow page load time (usually more than 6 seconds) will definitely drop your web rank and will increase the bounce rate, which is bad for SEO.

 11. Page Loading Speed (Chrome)

-Google also uses Chrome data to get more accurate information about page load time.
+Google also uses Chrome data to get more accurate information about page load times.
 Server response time and CDN services are also taken into account.

 12. Canonical URL